tianhanl/frontend-demo/README.md

 ## Folder Structures

-These folder are intensionally placed user root folder to follow the content of `next`
+These folders are intensionally placed under root folder to follow the convention of `next.js`

 `pages` - top level pages

 `components` - individual components.
-General compoents will be placed int their perspective foldres, and top level components for pages will be placed under folder root.
+General compoents will be placed int their own foldres, and top level components for pages will be placed under folder root.

 `static` - staitc files (images, etc.)